Crinivirus: Genetics

 The viruses of this genus have segmented, bipartite genomes that add up to 7,500–19,500 nucleotides in length.
 Their genomes also code for proteins that do not form part of the virion particles as well as structural proteins.
 The Universal Virus Database describes that their genome sequences near their 3'-ends are capable of hairpin-loop formation and also believe that their 5'-ends may have methylated caps.
 Each of the viral RNA molecules contains four hair-pin structures and a pseudoknot in the 3'UTR.
 The pseudoknot is unusual in that it contains a small stem-loop structure inside loop L1.
 In the related genus Closterovirus, these secondary structures have been found to be important in viral RNA replication.

 Structure

 Viruses in the genus Crinivirus are non-enveloped, with bipartite filamentous geometries.
 The diameter is around 10-13 nm, with a length of 700-900 nm.
 Genomes are linear and bipartite, around 17.6kb in length.

 Life cycle

 Viral replication is cytoplasmic.
 Entry into the host cell is achieved by penetration into the host cell.
 Replication follows the positive stranded RNA virus replication model.
 Positive stranded RNA virus transcription is the method of transcription.
 The virus exits the host cell by tubule-guided viral movement.

 Plants serve as the natural host.
 The virus is transmitted via a vector (bemisia tabaci).
 Transmission route is mechanical.

 Taxonomy

-The following species are assigned to the genus:
+The following species are assigned to the genus, listed by scientific name and followed by their common names: